ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **Authenticate and authorize the MOSIP Infrastructure Service Provider (MISP)**

 MOSIP can authenticate and authorize the MOSIP Infrastructure Service Provider (MISP) as per the following steps listed below:
-1. Receives a pin based authentication request with the parameters: id, Con, reqTime, txnId, partnerID, ver, MISP-LK, idType, pi, ad, fad, bio, Bio_Type, pin, otp, pin, session key, HMAC Value, signature, otp, namePri, nameSec, addrPri, addrSec, addrLine1, addrLine2, city, state, country, pc, phone, email, gender, dob, age, langPri, langSec, dCode, mId, Bios (bioType, attriType), pinval of the Individual
+1. Receives a pin based authentication request with the parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio,  otp, requestSessionKey, requestHMAC, signature, dCode, mId, <demo/bio/otp> attribute of the Individual
 Please refer [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition)
 2. Validates if the MISP-LK has not expired
 3. Validates if the MISP-LK belongs to a registered MISP (Note: All the MISPs will be registered through MOSIP admin portal and the MISP-LK should belong to one of the registered MISP entities)